Identification

 According to the law, the “persons with special needs” category includes “unaccompanied minors, handicapped persons, elderly, pregnant women, single parents with minor children, victims of torture, rape and other forms of psychological, physical or sexual violence.”[1]

-Neither the LFIP nor the RFIP include LGBTIQ+ persons in the list of categories of “persons with special needs”.
+Neither the LFIP nor the RFIP includes LGBTIQ+ persons in the list of categories of “persons with special needs”.
 In the past, problems regarding the way applicants are interviewed about issues pertaining to sexual orientation and gender identity were reported.
 These ranged from inappropriate terminology or offensive questions to verbal abuse during registration interviews.
 However, in 2022, stakeholders reported that protection offices and migration officers were well trained by UNHCR and they were significantly more professional.
-Reportedly, the practice of requesting a medical report from LGBTIQ+ applicants proving their sexual orientation or gender identity for resettlement or protection interviews has been largely discontinued.
+Reportedly, the practice of requesting a medical report from LGBTIQ+ applicants proving their sexual orientation or gender identity for resettlement or protection interviews has been largely discontinued[2].
 However, there were court decisions from the Bursa 1st Regional Administrative Court based on two separate deportation decisions issued by the Bursa and Yalova PDMMs requiring Iranian LGBTIQ+ applicants to submit a medical report to prove that they should not be deported.
-There is no precise definition of the court’s use of medical reports.[2]
+There is no precise definition of the court’s use of medical reports.[3]
+In 2023, requesting any proofs indicating their membership to any LGBTIQ+ association, photos with LGBTIQ+ flag or any other supportive documents continue[4].
+In total, 80,731 persons with special needs were identified in 2023 by PDMMs[5].

 Screening of vulnerability